AhmadBeg/Pin-Generation-System/README.md

 ### Behaviour Assumptions:

-There is no field of validated in database, if a PIN is validate it would deleted from database rightaway, assuming its OTP
+There is no column like validated in database, if a PIN is validated it would be deleted from database rightaway, assuming its OTP.